singhya/TopicModels/README.md

 #### ECTM
 The output file from ECTM are stored under ECTM/Output.
 The files ECTM_theta, ECTM_psi are used to extract entity topic and word topic related features for each document.
 These features are stored under FeatureExtraction.

+#### DataCollection
+This repository contains java code to crawl web pages from "Amar Ujala" newspaper website.
+The code uses "Crawler4j" (3rd party library) and "Jsoup" library to parse "Hindi" text articles from HTML document.
+The text files contains news articles which are output of the crawler code and csv files contains web pages which has crawled.
+Each text file contains news articles based on the classes.